-I’m often asked about my recipes on sourdough courses, so I have decided to share some of my favourite.
-Most o the recipes are in my book, which was recently The Telegraph book of the week,and is called Food for Thought.
+I’m often asked about my recipes on sourdough courses, my 2nd book was recently The Telegraph book of the week and is called Food for Thought.

 Dal is the name for both the dried split lentil and the thick, soupy stew made from it, which is a staple part of the diet of hundreds of millions of people across Nepal, India, Pakistan and Bangladesh.
 As dal bhat – literally lentils and rice – it provides both starch and protein in a diet that contains little or no meat.
 You can have it on the table in less time than it takes for a takeaway ordered over the phone to arrive, and aside from the fact that it costs very little to make, it helps the planet too.
 The United Nation’s Food and Agriculture Organization estimates that animals bred and killed for food